-Agency contended that no one instructed Employee to manually enter time code 'REG'.
-Agency stated that Mr. Ahorrio himself never entered time code 'REG'.
-Agency cited that no one corroborated Employee's assertion that he was instructed to enter time code 'REG' when he returned to work.
-Agency has the burden of proof in this matter, and but for its assertion that Mr. Ahorrio entered his time correctly, Agency did not provide any testimonial or written evidence from Mr. Ahorrio to contradict Employee's assertion.
+returned to work.
+Similarly, I find that Agency failed to provide any testimonial or written evidence from Mr. Ahorrio to contradict Employee's assertion or corroborate its assertion.
 Agency had the opportunity to, at the very least, call Employee's colleagues, team leads or managers who returned to work in August 2021, and who accurately entered their time to rebut Employee's assertion at the Evidentiary Hearing, but it chose not to do so.
-Therefore, I find that Agency did not meet its burden of proof in this instance.
-Accordingly, I also find that Employee provided a plausible explanation to his conduct and this explanation negates an inference of intent to deceive or mislead Agency.

 Moreover, Employee was not the only OCTO employee within Employee's team that entered the time code 'REG' manually when they returned to work in August 2021.
-While Agency cited that only one other employee in Employee's unit was similarly situated as Employee, Mr. Smith stated in his June 24, 2022, Report of Investigation that "[o]n February 22, 2022, ... it was brought to OCTO's attention that a small number of unnamed OCTO employees had received uncharacteristically large overtime payments in calendar year 2021."8 Agency further noted in footnote 2 of its closing argument that "another employee made similar erroneous submissions and was paid a similar amount
+While Agency cited that only one other employee in Employee's unit was similarly situated as Employee, Mr. Smith stated in his June 24, 2022, Report of Investigation that "[o]n February 22, 2022, ... it was brought to OCTO's attention that a small number of unnamed OCTO employees had received uncharacteristically large overtime payments in calendar year 2021."
+Agency further noted in footnote 2 of its closing argument that "another employee made similar erroneous submissions and was paid a similar amount during the same period of time, ...
+"8 (Emphasis added).
+On March 10, 2022, Agency provided time entry directives or 'cheat sheet' to the employees that returned to work in February 2022.
+Therefore, it can be reasonably assumed that OCTO was aware that there was some level of confusion amongst its employees on how to accurately enter time when they returned to the workplace after working exclusively from home and manually inputting their time for over a year and a half due to the COVID-19 pandemic.